Located in Southern Germany, Berchtesgaden perfectly combines natural splendor with local experience and adds a dash of historical wonder.

 Day tripping to Berchtesgaden is easy and totally worthwhile if you’re already in Salzburg.
 You can see all the major sights thanks to the reliable bus system.

 Catch the earliest Bus 840 that you can from Salzburg.
 If you catch the 8:15AM you’ll be in Berchtesgaden by 9:05AM.
 Last bus back to Salzburg leaves at 6:15PM.
-That’s a good almost 9 hours!
+That’s a good almost 9 hours to explore!

 Pro Tip: Catch the bus at the route origin at Salzburg’s main train station (Hauptbahnhof) if you want to guarantee a seat.
 We caught the bus only one stop away at Mirabellplatz but most seats were already taken.